MaxixSVK/minibot/README.md

 ```
 /setup
 ```
-## Customisation
+## Customization
- - You can edit config.json file
+ - You can edit the config.json file
- - Or remake whole bot  :D
+ - Or rebuild the whole bot :D

 ## Contributing